fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 Now, let's create a bar 2D chart.
 In the chart below, we have shown five stores in a supermarket that have highest sales.
 The sales figures are plotted along the x-axis, and the store names are plotted along the y-axis.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=bar2d "@@open-newtab") page of bar 2D chart.

 To render a bar 2D chart, set the `type` to `bar2d`.
 A single-series bar 2D chart looks like:

 {% embed_all standard-charts-line-area-and-column-charts-example-3.js %}